moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_stock_by_operation.md

 + [Purchase Returns](../documents/#transactions-purchase-returns)
 + [Sales Returns](../documents/#transactions-sales-return)

-The result of the query is the balances on the items of the transaction, on the date of the transaction, from the warehouse specified in the transaction, as well as the cost price of transaction items according to FIFO, taking into account the quantity.
+The result of the query is the stock of items in the transaction, on the date of the transaction, from the warehouse specified in the transaction, the cost price of transaction items according to FIFO, taking into account the quantity.

 #### Request examples

-> Request to receive current balances without breakdown by warehouses.
+> Request to receive the current stock without detalization by warehouse.

 ```shell
 curl -X GET